 Careers in Music Production & Engineering

-The producer functions as a creative leader of any studio, film, television, or radio recording project.
-Producers work mainly with recording acts and record labels to produce records.
-They also work with composers and produce sound recordings for film, TV and other forms of multimedia, as well.
-The producer supervises all aspects of the recording process, including contracting session players and overseeing the recording budget.
-A producer may also help the artist select songs to be recorded.
-Preferably, a producer should be an excellent musician with a lot of performing experience and a great depth of musical, acoustical, and studio technical understanding.
+The producer plays a variety of roles depending on whether they are working in music, film, theater, dance, video games, or other media.
+In the music industry, producers often work with recording artists and record labels to create songs and albums for release.
+The music producer supervises all aspects of the recording process—including contracting session players and overseeing the recording budget—and may also help the artist select songs to be recorded.
+Preferably, a producer should be an excellent musician with a lot of performance experience.
+In addition to possessing a great depth of knowledge in music, a producer should hold extensive technical knowledge of recording equipment, engineering, and acoustics.
+A producer must also demonstrate creativity and excellent interpersonal skills.

-The recording engineer operates the soundboard and other electrical equipment during the recording of music.
-Recording engineers run the recording session with oversight from the producer.
-They may also be responsible for setting up equipment in the studio prior to the session, and discussing with the producer or musical act what they want the end product to sound like.
-It is the engineer's subsequent responsibility to craft a recording that meets the producer's, artist's, or band's desires.
-The engineer may also be responsible for mixing down the recorded tracks into the finished product.
+The recording engineer operates the mixing console and other equipment during the process of recording music or sound.
+Recording engineers generally run recording sessions, with oversight from the producer.
+They may also be responsible for setting up equipment in the studio prior to the session, and discussing what the end product should sound like with the producer and talent.
+It is the engineer’s subsequent responsibility to craft a recording that meets all stakeholders’ stated desires.
+Many engineers are also called upon to be mixers, working with the output of recording sessions to piece together a polished finished product.
+Recording engineers/mixers must possess well-trained ears, advanced technical knowledge of recording and mixing tools, and an ingrained understanding of studio etiquette.

 The assistant engineer works in the recording studio and is responsible for assisting the recording engineer with setup, recording tracks, and mixing.
-He works as directed by the recording engineer.
+This person works as directed by the recording engineer.

 As the producer's right-hand person, the production assistant handles details for the producer such as contracting talent (musicians/vocalists) for sessions, scheduling studio time, placing telephone calls, sending emails ensuring everyone is aware of when and where the session will be held, assisting on the session, and setting up the equipment in the studio for a session and/or returning it to its proper place after the session.